The Miraculous Mellops (TV series): Season 2

-Darren contacts a young girl on the forum known as Ebony.
-Ebony is a smart little girl who lives in a black hole and has long been awaiting guests at her own party who have never arrived.
+Darren contacts a smart young girl on the forum named Ebony (who is later revealed to be really a grown up grub) lives in a black hole and has long been awaiting guests at her own party who have never arrived.
 Rather than simply emailing Ebony, Ebony actually appears as a 3D hologram to give the Mellops' and Darren advice on how to use the WOOP and other devices of some help in the quest to stop the Grubs.
 Ebony advises that the Mellops will need a "Compressed Sun", however, a Compressed Sun would blind any normal human being.
 Ebony has one she can give them, however it must be kept in an anti-matter paper bag.

 In order to get an anti-matter paper bag, the Mellops must go to an alternate universe, one of anti-matter and retrieve one there.
 The Mellops convince Bernie Dump to go, because if any of the Mellops were to go to the anti-matter universe, and were to run into themselves there, the results would be cataclysmic.
 Bernie is very unlikely to be in the Mellop household in the other universe.
-Bernie does go, and finds the anti-matter universe is basically the same world, yet "reversed".
+Bernie does go, and finds the anti-matter universe is the same world, albeit looking reversed.
 Bill and Aunt Josey are there, wearing each other's clothes.
-Jane and Ralph are even there, wearing each other's clothes.
+Likewise, Jane and Ralph are even there, wearing each other's clothes.
 Seems the Mellops are still searching for the Grand Baby in this universe.
 Bernie manages to get a paper bag and come back through the WOOP, however is forced to bring the Bill, Josey and Ralph from the other universe back with him.

 Confusion abound, Jason does his best to keep the anti-matter Bill and Josey as far away from the matter Bill and Josey until they can be returned to their own universe.
 Bernie prevents the Mellops from using the WOOP, claiming he now owns it.
 After some confusion, and the anti-matter Bill and Josey accidentally destroying the Mellops' nursery, the anti-matter Bill, Josey and Ralph are sent back to the anti-matter universe.
 The Mellops coerce Dump into giving them back the WOOP, and send Ebony the anti-matter paper bag.
 Ebony puts the compressed sun in it, and sends it back to them.
 Now with a Compressed Sun as a power source, the Mellops will finally be able to go to the Grubs' planet.